JohnW9/tp_astro/readme.md

-﻿# SDSS-V Positioner interface
+﻿# SDSS-V Positioner & Camera interface

-This library allows communication with the SDSS-V Positioner though the CAN bus.
+This library allows communication with the SDSS-V Positioner though the CAN bus and with the Basler camera via USB.

 # Setup

+Python version: 3.7 or after
-In order to use it, python-can package should be installed.
+In order to use it the modules in requirement.txt must be available for the used python interpreter

+Note for serial link between PC and positioner:
 Until the next release of the package (2.3.0), where the serial interface is going to be updated the following version is used for testing: https://github.com/boris-wenzlaff/python-can/tree/serialcom_b